How to Get Car Insurance With a Suspended License

 • Who should you list as the primary driver if you buy car insurance without a license?

 If you buy car insurance without a license, the primary driver should be the person who drives your vehicle most often.
-This could be your spouse or child or another trusted family member or friend.
+This could be your spouse, your child, another trusted family member, or a friend.

 • Why should you insure a vehicle that you don’t plan to drive?